Sanmopre/Sea_Conquest/Docs/GUIDocument.md

 ### HUD

-The HUD is a very important part of the UI of our game because it has to be very clear, give the most information possible, and at the same time not bother the player while playing.
+The HUD is a very important part of the UI of our game because it has to be very clear, give the most information possible and at the same time not bother the player while playing.
 So we're going to follow this guidelines in order to get a great HUD.

 **1. Location:** The HUD is going to be located in the margins of the screen because we dont want to hide anything from the player's view.
 And larger icons like a mini-map will be placed on corners because we tend to avoid that information and look in the center.